 In the context of the locality of the site and immediate surroundings, as well as identified housing needs, it is believed that the Botmaskop site presents an ideal opportunity to provide housing opportunities for a variety of income groups.
 The exact nature and extent can only be determined after a feasibility study has been concluded.
-A development at Botmaskop offers a chance for reversing the segregated neighbourhood layouts in Stellenbosch as it creates an infill opportunity.
+A development at Botmaskop offers a chance for reversing the segregated neighbourhood layouts in Stellenbosch as it creates an infill opportunity for social and middle-income housing.

 Access to the site poses very few problems.
 The capacity of bulk services would have to be tested against a final development model.
 The approved Stellenbosch Municipality Spatial Development Framework earmarks the site for mixed-use community and residential infill.
+The proposal will entail a mixed-use development and the estimated yield will be based on the following housing typologies: